sithivit/ChatBot/README.md

 the ChatBot can be improveby importing logic adpater from the document document: https://chatterbot.readthedocs.io/en/stable/logic/

-before running the code, you should use python 3.6 which has chatterbot, chatterbot_corpus, flask, socketIO, werkzeug and flask session to run this project. you should also find your API_KEY by this website https://developers.google.com/maps/documentation/javascript/get-api-key and use this command set API_KEY=(your api_key) but on linux and mac use this command instead export API_KEY=(your api_key).
-Furthermore also set app.py as flask application
+before running the code, you should use python 3.6 which has chatterbot, chatterbot_corpus, flask, socketIO, werkzeug and flask session to run this project.